thomvaill/log4brains/README.md

 ### What about non-JS projects?

-Even if Log4brains is developed in TypeScript and is part of the NPM ecosystem, it can be used for any kind of project, in any language.
+Even if Log4brains is developed with TypeScript and is part of the NPM ecosystem, it can be used for any kind of project, in any language.

 For projects that do not have a `package.json` file, you have to install Log4brains globally: